pabloca88/SeleniumJavaTestNG/README.md

 ## Code Challenge Requirements:
 You can use any approach that you consider to solve the following problem.
 Language must be Java or C#
 	- A person wants to go to buy a car on www.mercadolibre.com.
 	- He is not sure about what model to buy and, for this reason, he wants to search All cars that have a price below $2.000.000.

-	But he has some considerations to take into account:
+	- But he has some considerations to take into account:
-		○ The car must be located in Cordoba,
+		- The car must be located in Cordoba,
-		○  and the product list must be shown from lowest to highest price.
+		- The product list must be shown from lowest to highest price.
-In addition, he wants to know the number of results available.
+	- In addition, he wants to know the number of results available.

 ## Steps to Reproduce